wiresnips/owndir/README.md

 Given a directory tree, OwnDir will load code from each directory, as an inheritance heirarchy.
 - On the server side, these nodes inform a router - each folder can specify http request handlers.
-- On the client side, the same nodes become JSX components, specifying how to display their respective folders.
+- On the client side, the same nodes expose JSX components, specifying how to display their respective folders.
 - a simple filesystem api gives both access to the contents of the folder
 - a basic plugin system means (eventually) you don't have to build everything from scratch.